 Miru Agent

-Deploying concrete configs to a robot involves a few major components: the concrete configs in the cloud, the Miru agent running on the robot, and the Miru SDK running as part of the application on the robot.
+Deploying config instances to a robot involves a few major components: the config instances in the cloud, the Miru agent running on the robot, and the Miru SDK running within the target application on the robot.

-The Miru agent is a lightweight systemd service that pulls concrete configs defined in the cloud and exposes them to applications (on the same machine) running the Miru SDK over a unix socket.
+The Miru agent is a lightweight systemd service that pulls config instances defined in the cloud and exposes them to applications on the same machine over a Unix socket.

-The Miru agent is installed on a robot as a particular client.
-When the Miru SDK requests a concrete config from the agent, the agent identifies the correct concrete config to pull from the cloud using:
+The Miru agent is installed on a robot as a particular device.
+When the Miru SDK requests a config instance from the agent, the agent identifies the correct config instance to pull from the cloud using:

 1. The digest of the config schema

-3. The client the agent is authenticated as
+3. The device the agent is authenticated as

 "/path/to/config-schema.yaml"